GDPR Code of Conduct for True Influence

 Pseudonymized personal data is not considered as “Personal Data” for the purpose of GDPR regulation provided the Pseudonymization process is adequately structured.

-In view of the current level of exposure of its operations to the GDPR Risks TIG has not considered it necessary at present to use Pseudonymization as a strategy for risk mitigation.
+In view of the current level of exposure of its operations to the GDPR Risks True Influence has not considered it necessary at present to use Pseudonymization as a strategy for risk mitigation.

 28. GSD DRP-BCP Policy